New Orleans Saints News: Adam Bighill, Travaris Cadet, QBs Among Those Gone In Final Cutdown

 The list on Saturday still needs to be fully confirmed by the New Orleans Saints and the NFL, but there are a lot of names on it that some may have thought were safe.
 Running back Travaris Cadet and linebacker Adam Bighill are two players who were on the bubble, but they just couldn’t make it past the final cut.

-Quarterbacks Garrett Grayson and Ryan Nassib were both also cut by the Saints which means the team is going with Chase Daniel as Drew Brees’ back-up.
+Quarterbacks Garrett Grayson and Ryan Nassib were both also cut by the Saints which means the team is going with Luke McCown and Chase Daniel as Drew Brees’ back-ups.
 ESPN’s Adam Schefter revealed Nassib’s cut was one of the first to come on Saturday.

 As of 4:15 p.m.
 Eastern on Saturday, Sept.
 2, here is the updated list of cuts: